andyl/uber_gen/README.md

 This stuff should just be figured out once and for all, described in a meta-programming universal language (state machines? flow diagrams?)."

-Back in the ancient days, people did regression tests by hand.
-Now we know the benefits of `automated tests`.
+Back in the old days, people did regression tests by hand.
+Now we all know the benefits of `automated tests`.

+Back in the old days, we installed software dependencies by hand.
+With tar files!
+Now we use `automated package management` tools.

+Code generation that requires manual `HowTos` is still in stone-age.
 We'd like a world where every `HowTo` was accompanied by a generator script.
 With a single command, you could download and run the generator, then tweak and share the generator with your friends.

 Cogen is scriptable `automated generation` for Elixir developers.

 ## Comparables